 - Our User model extends MongoModel.
 This means that it will get its own collection in the database.
 Any class that inherits directly from MongoModel always gets its own collection. - We gave User three fields: first_name, last_name, and email.
 CharField and EmailField always store their values as unicode strings.
 The email field will also validate its contents as an email address. - In the Meta class, we defined a couple pieces of metadata.
-The connection_alias tells the model what connection to use by default.
-Here, we're using the connection that we defined earlier, which we gave the name of my-app.
-Additionally, we defined the write_concern attribute, which tells the Model what write concern to use by default. - We set primary_key=True in the email field.
+First, we defined the write_concern attribute, which tells the Model what write concern to use by default.
+We also set the connection_alias, which tells the model what connection to use.
+In this case, we're using the connection that we defined earlier, which we gave the name of my-app.
+Note that we have to call connect() with the my-app alias before using this model, since it relies on the my-app connection. - We set primary_key=True in the email field.
 This means that this field will be used as the id for documents of this MongoModel class.
 Note that this field will actually be called id in the database.